-At NIM, all feedback and complains are taken very seriously.
-Students have multiple channels to lodge their feedback and complaints via feedback forms, emails, letters and telephone calls.
+At NIM, all feedbacks (including complaints, compliments and disputes) are taken very seriously.
+Students have multiple channels to lodge their feedback and complaints feedback forms, websites, emails, telephone calls, fax, letters, meetings, and orientations, etc.

-NIM will resolve all feedback and complaints within 21 working days.
-Student service staff will acknowledge any feedback and complaints within 3 working days.
+NIM will resolve all feedbacks within 21 working days.
+Student service staff will acknowledge any feedback within 3 working days.

-- Head of Department / Head of Operations will provide student with a solution.
+- Head of Department / Head of School will provide student with a solution.
 If the student accepts the solution, no further action will be taken.

-- If the student does not accept the solution, the issue will be escalated to the General Manager who will offer a second solution.
+- If the student does not accept the solution, the issue will be escalated to the General Manager who will offer a second solution within 14 working days.
 If the student accepts the solution, no further action will be taken.

-- If the student does not accept the solution, NIM will propose that the matter be resolved through the Dispute Resolution Scheme offer by the Committee for Private Education Student Service Centre (CPE SSC).
+- If the student does not accept the second solution and before the maximum 21 working days, NIM will propose that the matter be resolved through the Dispute Resolution Scheme of the Committee for Private Education (CPE).
+NIM will refer the case to CPE Student Service Centre (CPE SSC).

 Stage 1: Mediation

-The compliant may be referred to the Singapore Mediation Centre for mediation.
+The complaint may be referred to the Singapore Mediation Centre for mediation.

 Stage 2: Arbitration

-If the parties fail to reach a settlement through mediation, the student can progress on to arbitration for a resolution of the dispute.
+If the parties fail to reach a settlement through mediation, the student can progress on to arbitration for a resolution to his dispute.
+The Singapore Institute of Arbitrators is the appointed provider of arbitration services.

 For further information on the CPE SSC, students can visit www.cpe.gov.sg.

-To submit any feedback online, please click here to fill in the feedback form.
+To submit any feedback online, please fill in the feedback form below.

 Appeal of Result